NikhilMukraj/mod-qsar/README.md

 ## Todo

+- Check if inverse QSAR output files can be written before execution of genetic algorithm
 - Check for boolean versus numeric data in aggregate pipeline before pulling data
 - Test using floor operation instead of rounding in optimize n pipeline
 - Add option for preprocessing step to append to `.npy` file as loop progresses for memory sake